-OFFICE OF THE GOVERNOR — Statement by Governor David Ige on Mauna Kea/TMTPosted on Dec 19, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — Statement by Governor David Ige on Mauna Kea/TMTPosted on Dec 19, 2019 in Latest Department News, Office of the Governor Press Releases

 Today, the state reduced its personnel on Mauna Kea.
 We made this decision after we were informed that TMT is not prepared to move forward with construction on Mauna Kea at this time.

 State personnel have been deployed to assist the Hawaiʻi County Police Department and to help ensure public safety and safe access for Thirty Meter Telescope (TMT) equipment and personnel.
 State personnel and resources will continue to be available upon request to support Hawaiʻi County’s efforts to restore full public access on Mauna Kea Access Road.

 While I am disappointed that TMT will not move forward at this time, I hope this will allow for some respite during the holiday season.
 I also remain committed to continuing the many conversations that are currently taking place.
 I know that we can do great things when we work together, and I am hopeful that our community will be stronger going forward.

 I want to thank the officers of the Hawaiʻi County Police Department, as well as our state law enforcement officers at the Department of Land and Natural Resources, Public Safety and the Attorney General’s office.